LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Introduction

-One of the key challenges holding back the application of deep learning-based semantic segmentation approaches, which typically rely on dense labels, is the spatially sparse distribution of the in-situ labels.
-Without additional regularization, this leads to overly fragmented results with small isolated patches and limited semantic coherence, which not only reduces the visual interpretability of the land cover maps, but also limits their usefulness in downstream applications like field delineation or building detection where consistent object-level classification is essential \cite{saura2002effects,garcia2019sensitivity}.
-To tackle this problem, a common approach in land cover mapping is to enforce spacial smoothness by defining a minimum mapping unit (MMU) which is the area of the smallest connected unit that is assigned a distinct land cover label.
+In the context of land cover classification, the presence of spatially inconsistent land cover units severely limits the resulting maps' usefulness for downstream applications like field delineation or building detection where consistent object-level classification is essential \citep{saura2002effects,garcia2019sensitivity}.
+To tackle this problem, a common approach in land cover mapping is to enforce spatial smoothness by defining a minimum mapping unit (MMU) which is the area of the smallest connected unit that is assigned a distinct land cover label.
 This practice reduces noise and improves the semantic consistency of the map by suppressing spurious small patches that may arise from classification errors or local variation in input features.